-By 2020, the 2018 CAP aims to re-time 60 traffic signals and install three roundabouts.
-By 2030, the CAP proposes the installation of an additional four roundabouts to improve traffic flow.
+By 2020, the CAP aims to re-time 60 traffic signals and install three roundabouts.
+By 2030, the CAP aims to install an additional four roundabouts to improve traffic flow.
 This would reduce greenhouse gas emissions by approximately 3,700 MTCO2e and 2,800 MTCO2e, respectively.

-Designs are currently in development for five new roundabouts, one at Leucadia Blvd and Hygeia Ave (See Figure 11) and four along North Coast Highway 101.
-A citywide traffic retiming study is also underway and will focus on improving traffic flow by adjusting traffic light timing on Rancho Santa Fe Road, one of the City's main thoroughfares.
+Designs are currently in development for five new roundabouts, one at Leucadia Blvd and Hygeia Ave (see Figure 10) and four along North Coast Highway 101.
+A citywide traffic re-timing study is also underway and will focus on improving traffic flow through the City's main thoroughfare by adjusting traffic light timing.
 In early 2019, the City secured a grant to add a series of signal modifications that will reduce delay times and improve traffic efficiency.